-The financial statements were prepared using the accrual basis of accounting, ie the effects of transactions and other events are recognised by the Bank when they occur.
+The financial statements were prepared using the accrual basis of accounting, i.e. the effects of transactions and other events are recognised by the Bank when they occur.
 Transactions and events are reported in the financial statements for the periods to which they relate.

 The financial statements have been prepared under the assumption that the Bank will continue its operations as a going concern in the foreseeable future.
-The financial statements are prepared under the historical cost convention; certain financial instruments were revalued to fair value.
+The financial statements have been prepared under the historical cost convention; except for the following cases, which are measured at fair value: